isglobal-brge/TeachingMaterials/Shiny/README.md

 Repository with the material corresponding to the course __Creating Shiny Apps for biostatisticians and bioinformaticians__ given at
 [ISGlobal](http://www.isglobal.org) (former CREAL).
 Each folder contains slides, R code, data and exercises of each topic.

+The course will be given in Spanish.
+In this [link]() you can also find the course's description including how to be registered in Spanish.

 ## License